-After you provide your user name and password on the login page, click on the top right of the screen to view other MURAL applications.
+After you log into the MURAL UI, click on the top right of the screen to view other MURAL applications.
 By default, the screen displays the content associated with MURAL application.

-Click System Monitoring Interface tab as shown in the image below, to open System Monitoring Interface.
+Click System Monitoring Interface as shown in the image below, to open System Monitoring Interface.